 content of the speech, not for any other reason.
 "Category XIII(b) is

-that the Government is regulating the speech because of its function,
+the speech because of its function, not its content.

 The judge also found that the ITAR is vague, because it does not

 adequately define how information that is available to the public

 "through fundamental research in science and engineering" is exempt